Employment and Training Administration, Department of Labor.

-- Describe the activities the applicant will undertake to build the administrative capacity of the sub-grantees.
+- Describe the activities the applicant will undertake to build the Start Printed Page 18129administrative capacity of the sub-grantees.

 - Document, to the extent possible, the number of individuals from the identified census tract(s) who are currently being served by the One-Stop system.
 Describe how the grant will increase the number of individuals using services and becoming employed.
 Describe methodology for documenting how many individuals have been served, become employed and sustain employment during the life of the grant.
 The proposal should include the number of individuals the WIB plans to see through to employment.

 - Submit a letter of endorsement from the State workforce agency and from an elected official who has appointment authority for the WIB.